 I interspersed photos of everyone throughout the book, so it’s kind of like a food scrapbook.
 I noticed the other day, that while many of these recipes are now here on this blog, like my Mom’s Mint Brownies, or her beloved Peanut Butter and Jam Bars, and now that I have actual published cook books of my own, not to mention hundreds of other awesome cook books written by well known chefs, this book is still the one I turn to more than any other.
 For holidays, for inspiration, when I’m feeling in a cooking slump.
 It’s the book that takes me back to my roots and reminds me where I fell in love with cooking.
 It was at home.

 I realize the ingredient list isn’t all that impressive.
 And it almost seems weird.
 And when you mix it all together it won’t look appetizing.
 But trust me!
 The cottage cheese will be completely unrecognizable, you won’t even know it’s in there when this is all done.
 It just melts into everything and adds body and flavor, I promise.
 It’s magical.
 And this is really, really good.
-It’s one of my favorite things and it’s perfect for the upcoming Easter holiday, or a Mother’s Day brunch- or simply a weekend treat.
+It’s one of my favorite things and it’s perfect for the Christmas, Easter, or Mother’s Day brunch- or simply a weekend treat.

-The first thing you’ll do is slice up your butter (note this recipe is written for a 9×13 pan.
-I’m making a half batch in an 8×8 for these photos) and place it in your pan, then pop your pan in the oven and turn it on to preheat.
+The first thing you’ll do is slice up your butter and place it in your pan, then pop your pan in the oven and turn it on to preheat.
 By the time you’re ready for the butter, it will be nice and melted.

-Let it sit for about 10 minutes before cutting into it, and then slice it into squares.
+Let it sit for a few minutes and then cut into squares to serve.

 And the center is so soft and cheesy.
 It’s a magical consistency, and so flavorful with so few ingredients!
 It’s the perfect quick-fix breakfast or brunch, and I’ve even made it for dinner on several occasions.
 Pair it with some toast and fresh fruit and you’re good to go.